 Identifying the Account Services Scam Phone Call

 The first thing to know is that it always starts with an automated message If you want to speak to someone you press 1, at which point a live person answers.
 There are a few clues that will help you recognize that this is not a legitimate business.

 They don’t say what credit card they’re with

 It comes up “unknown caller” on Caller ID with no phone number

 Legitimate professional businesses don’t block their name and number.
 These people do.

 When you tell them you know they’re a scam, they get snide

-A real business would be concerned if you mistakenly thought they were a scam and say something like, “I assure you we’re not, but I’ll be happy to take you off our list.”
+A real business would be concerned if you mistakenly thought they were a scam and say something like, “Oh, no, we’re a real company, but I’ll be happy to take you off our list.”